Ambang-valley/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->
 Is a local community For local developers or programmers Kotamobagu is my initiative to create a village startup ecosystem that can compete in the global arena.
-If you are a creative economy activist, freelancer, the campus academic community , researchers, or owners of capital companies who is interested in the world of information and technology, then join us, especially for the residents of the Ambang valley (I mean people who live in areas Mountains ambang and its surroundings)
+If you are a creative economy activist, freelancer, the campus academic community , researchers, or owners of capital companies who is interested in the world of information and technology, then join us, especially for the residents of the Ambang valley (I mean people who live in areas Mountains ambang and its surroundings) Kotamobagu